saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week5.md

 ## 1. Introduction

-Week 5 focused on implementing **advanced operating system security controls** and building a basic monitoring and verification infrastructure.
+Week 5 focused on implementing **advanced operating system security controls** and building a basic verification/monitoring setup.
-These controls go beyond basic firewall protection and help detect, prevent, and report security incidents.
+These controls go beyond firewall protection and help prevent, detect, and report security issues.

-All configuration tasks were performed **remotely via SSH from the workstation**, in accordance with the coursework administrative constraint.
+All configuration tasks were performed **remotely via SSH from the workstation**, in line with the coursework administrative constraint.

 ---